How to Care for ‘Gollum’ Jade (Crassula Ovata)

 Temperature Range and Rate of Growth

-However gollum jade plants can tolerate a wider range of temperatures, even tolerating the occasional light frost although it is recommend that you use horticultural fleece to prevent frost damage and it can die back in freezing temperatures.
+However, gollum jade plants can tolerate a wider range of temperatures, even tolerating the occasional light frost (if you are growing outdoors), although it is recommended that you use horticultural fleece to prevent frost damage, and it can die back in freezing temperatures.

 The larger and more established gollum plants can tolerate greater extremes of temperature.

-In temperatures that exceed 80°F (27°C) for long periods the gollum succulent can turn dormant to conserve water and resumes growing in cooler temperatures.
+In temperatures that exceed 80°F (27°C) for long periods, the Gollum succulent can turn dormant to conserve water and resume growing in cooler temperatures.

-Gollum jade succulents are relatively slow growers but can exceed over 1 ft in height and width in the right conditions.
-Gollum jade plants can also live for more then 100 years.
+Gollum jade succulents are relatively slow growers but can exceed 1 ft in height and width in the right conditions.
+Gollum jade plants can also live for more than 100 years.

-Gollum plants grow well in good lighting so if you want to increase the rate of growth then a grow light can be used indoors to supplement day light for more growth.
+Gollum plants grow well in good lighting, so if you want to increase the rate of growth, then I recommend using a grow light that can be used indoors to supplement daylight for more growth.

 Fertilizer for Gollum Jade

-Gollum succulents are adapted to growing in gritty, sandy soil which are often low in nutrients, so they are not heavy feeders and do not necessarily require additional fertilizer compared with other house plants.
+As our Gollum succulents are adapted to growing in gritty, sandy soil, which is often low in nutrients, so they are not heavy feeders and do not necessarily require additional fertilizer compared with other house plants.

-I personally prefer to use a specialist succulents and cacti fertilizer (available from garden centers and Amazon) as it contains all the nutrients that the gollum jade require at the right concentrations to avoid problems with over feeding your succulents.
+I personally prefer to use a specialist succulents and cacti fertilizer (available from garden centers and Amazon) as it contains all the nutrients that the gollum jade requires at the right concentrations to avoid problems with overfeeding your succulents.

-Avoid using fertilizer in the Winter or during high temperatures in Summer whilst the succulent is not growing as actively.
+Avoid using fertilizer in the winter or during high temperatures in summer when the succulent is not growing as actively.

-(Read my article, how to save a jade plant that is losing leaves).
+(Read my article, on how to save a jade plant that is losing leaves).

 Key Takeaways: